MexUK/MX/README.md

 MX is not stable currently, some of the code is inaccurate, hopefully you still find it useful.

-I am a fan of static C++ classes, and I favour them in code over non-static C++ classes.
+A lot of the functionality provided is in static C++ classes, which are inside the Static folder.

 Apologies for the public release whilst MX is still WIP, I am homeless (November 2020).

 Check the TODO.md file for an incomplete list of remaining tasks to complete.

-I use Visual Studio 2019 to compile MX.
-(Always the latest version of it).
+I use the latest version of Visual Studio 2019 to compile MX.

 ------------
 Dependencies